Nyhavn 49: Early history

-19th century
+Kirketerp family

-The property was later acquired by merchant (grosserer) and later bank manager Rasmus Kirketerp (1747-1830).
-At the time of the 1801 census, he resided in the building with his wife Elisabeth Bechmann and their five children (aged six to 18), an office clerk, a chachman, a caretaker, a chamber maid (husjomfru) and three maids.
+The property was later acquired by merchant (grosserer) and bank manager Rasmus Kirketerp (1747-1830).
+At the time of the 1801 census, he resided in the building with his wife Elisabeth (née Bechmann) and their five children (aged six to 18), an office clerk, a coachman, a caretaker, a chamber maid (husjomfru) and three maids.

+In the new cadastre of 1806, Kirketerp's property was again listed as No. 25 in St. Ann's East Quarter.
+He died in 1830.

 At the time of the 1834 census, Elisabeth Kirketerp resided on the ground floor with her 47-year old daughter Sidsel Magretha Kirketerp, a chamber maid (husjomfru), a male servant and two maids.
-One of her sons, Niels Kirketerp (1785-1855)., a merchant (grosserer), resided on the second floor with his wife Erlandsine Fredr.Wandel, their five children (aged two to 11), the bookkeeper Søren Hastrup, a male servant and two maids.
+One of her sons, Niels Kirketerp (1785-1855), a merchant (grosserer), resided on the second floor with his wife Erlandsine Frideriche Kirketerp (née Wandel, 1796-1855; daughter of regiment surgeon Andreas Carl Wandel, their five children (aged two to 11), the bookkeeper Søren Hastrup, a male servant and two maids.

+The property was home to two households at the 1840 census.
+Niels and Erlandsine Kirketerp resided on the first floor with their five children (aged three to 16), husjomfru Elise Christ.
+Lund, a housekeeper, two male servants and two maids.
+The 53-year-old Sidsel Magrete Kirketerp (needlework) resided on the ground floor with the 25-year-old clerk Rasmus J. Wandel and two maids.

+The property was again home to two households at the 1850 census.
+Niels Kirketerp resided on the first floor with his wife Erlandine Frederca Kirketerp, four of their children (aged 15 to 26), bookkeeper Søren Hastrup and one maid.
+The businessman (grosserer) Carl Ferdinand Uthicke resided on the ground floor with his wife Marie Uthicke and one maid.